-- A. The primary purpose of school is to educate its students.
+A. The primary purpose of school is to educate its students.
 Education cannot occur when one or more students disrupt the classroom or create a situation where students, staff, or guests feel unsafe.
 In order to maintain the order necessary to run a school program, disciplinary policies must be in place for the common good of the school community.
-The definition of discipline is to hold students accountable through active engagement. - B. Students must reflect about their behavior and learn ways of improving or preventing inappropriate behaviors.
-Parents are an important part of the Hancock Team, and they can assist by ensuring the learning of proper behavior, respect and responsibility.
-It is a continuing learning process.
-What a child learns at home can and will be carried into school.
-The following School Wide Rules are to be used and referred to frequently.
+The definition of discipline is to hold students accountable through active engagement.